schapman1974/airflow-provider-ducklake/README.md

 - local: Requires 'local_data_path'.

 The UI shows core fields; use extras for engine/storage-specific ones.
 For dynamic behavior, select engine/storage in extras and provide corresponding keys.
+If you need to customize the static DuckLake connection commands (for example to install additional extensions), provide a `connect_stack` list in extras.
+Commands that depend on runtime variables (secrets, thread settings, attachments, etc.) are always appended automatically by the hook.